Justice, we all want it. Here’s what justice is and how to go about it.

 The point of The Explanation is, of course, not limited to only HOW to establish peace and prosperity everywhere on Earth… but how to have humankind, of their own free will, accept and apply rules so that we’d have a worldwide moral society.
 This would be utopian!!
 But, this is where The Explanation is taking its readers… and it will reveal all the steps to ultimately achieve this goal.
 It will happen.

-This blog post is an excerpt from chapter 11.8 from the book Audit of the Universe,
+This blog post is an excerpt from chapter 5.8 from the book Audit of Humankind,

 Dig Deeper into The Explanation